matthewbauer/team8/README.txt

 //Notes and comments from Team Jayhawk
 -Most code was edited in code.js
+-The data from data.js was used as the input
+-The index.html runs the program
--The main approach for this project was to use the previously defined d3.js libraries -Most naming conventions for variables and functions were standard -Used the data from data.js to parse each node and obtain information from each one
+-The file d3.js is a library that contains functions used for the functionality -The main approach for this project was to use the previously defined d3.js libraries to accomplish goals for the project -Most naming conventions for variables and functions were standard -Used the data from data.js to parse each node and obtain information from each one -The primary approach for the product was to use the edge_instruments and edge_positions to design links between nodes